 - acting for the media in the successful applications to attend and report on the Judicial Service Commission enquiries into judge John Hlophe and the criminal trial of a minor and an adult for the murder of Eugene Terre’blanche;

-- acting in various Constitutional Court cases including Le Roux v Dey; McBride v Citizen; Independent Newspapers v Minister for Intelligence; Mail & Guardian v Refugee Appeal Board; Mail & Guardian v Office of the Presidency; Brummer v Minister for Social Development; and Print Media South Africa v Minister for Home Affairs.
+- acting in various Constitutional Court media freedom and access to information cases including Le Roux v Dey; McBride v Citizen; Independent Newspapers v Minister for Intelligence; Mail & Guardian v Refugee Appeal Board; Mail & Guardian v Office of the Presidency; Brummer v Minister for Social Development; Print Media South Africa v Minister for Home Affairs; amaBhungane v Minister of Justice and more;

-- appearing for clients before various regulatory bodies, including the Broadcasting Complaints Commission of South Africa, the Press Ombudsman, the Advertising Standards Authority and the Films and Publications Board, and all their appellate bodies.
+- appearing for clients before various regulatory bodies, including the Broadcasting Complaints Commission of South Africa, the Press Ombudsman, the Advertising Regulatory Board, ICASA and the Films and Publications Board.